ietf-wg-schc/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 # Security Considerations

 The use of SCHC header compression for CoAP header fields only affects the representation of the header information.
 SCHC header compression itself does not increase or decrease the overall level of security of the communication.
-When the connection does not use a security protocol (e.g., OSCORE or DTLS), it is necessary to use a Layer 2 security mechanism to protect the SCHC messages.
+When the connection does not use a security protocol (e.g., OSCORE or DTLS), it is necessary to use a Layer 2 security mechanism to protect the SCHC packets.

 If an LPWAN is the Layer 2 technology being used, the SCHC security considerations discussed in {{RFC8724}} continue to apply.
 When using another Layer 2 protocol, the use of a cryptographic integrity-protection mechanism to protect the SCHC headers is REQUIRED.
 Such cryptographic integrity protection is necessary in order to continue to provide the properties that {{RFC8724}} relies upon.